lpossner/DocAssist/README.md

 # DocAssist

-> An AI-powered assistant for documenting and retrieving technical information in operative industrial environments

 DocAssist is a Flask-based web application that combines voice recording, document management, and AI-powered question answering to help industrial workers quickly access and document technical information in the field.

 ## Features